April 22, 2021

 Learn how to prevent frozen pipes.

-Frozen pipes can cause catastrophic expense and damage.
-Every year Applewood repairs hundreds of broken pipes during the winter months at an average cost of $900 per visit.
-Spare yourself the expense and heartbreak of icy water spilling across your home by learning how to avoid frozen pipes.
+Frozen pipes can be costly and catastrophic.
+Every year Applewood’s licensed plumbers repair hundreds of broken pipes for unfortunate homeowners during the winter months.
+Spare yourself the expense and heartbreak of icy water spilling across your home with advice from our experts.

-We cover ways to prevent frozen pipes and tell you what to do if you encounter a frozen or burst pipe in your home.
+We’ll cover prevention, how to fix frozen pipes and tell you what to do if you encounter a frozen or burst pipe in your home.
 We also cover potential issues with frozen hot water heater lines.
 Don’t run the risk of pipes freezing in your home; take these preventative measures.

-How to Prevent Pipes from Freezing in Your Home
+How to Prevent Frozen Pipes in Your Home: 7 Steps

-Insulate vulnerable pipes.
 A layer of insulation can keep cold temps from freezing the water within.
-If your pipes are exposed to harsher elements, consider wrapping them with electric heat coils.
+If your pipes are exposed to harsh elements, consider wrapping them with electric heat coils.
 Make sure the coils are plugged in and you use a thermostat to keep a constant temperature on them.

-Let your faucets trickle.
-Running water is more difficult to freeze.
-During harsher weather, if you’re worried about freezing, a constant faucet drip will ensure water continues to flow through your pipes without freezing.
+Running water doesn’t freeze as easily as still water.
+If you’re worried about freezing during cold dips, keep a constant faucet drip to ensure water continues to flow through your pipes without freezing.

-Know where your emergency shut off is.
-At the point where water enters your home, you have a plumbing shut off valve.
-If a pipe does burst somewhere in your home, you can shut the water off at the source and prevent more damage from occurring.
+At the point where the water line enters your home, you have a plumbing shut off valve.
+If a pipe does burst somewhere in your home, you can shut the water off here and prevent more damage from occurring.

 If you have frozen pipes, act quickly to minimize the potential for damage.
 Follow these steps and, if need be, contact a plumber for back up.

-Turn on the faucet associated with the frozen pipe.
+Turn on whichever faucet or fixture water from the frozen pipe is flowing toward.
 This will help relieve the pressure of ice build up and allow the water an outlet as it melts.

-Warm the pipe.
-A common way to do this is with a hairdryer.
+An easy method for heating frozen pipes is with a hairdryer.
 Make sure your hair dryer is grounded and never hold the pipe while you’re operating an electrical appliance.
-You can also use heating pads, space heaters or warm towels.
+Other options include heating pads, warm towels or a space heater to thaw pipes.
 Never use an open flame on a frozen pipe.

-Start near the faucet.
 The melting water needs an escape outlet.
-Heat the section nearest the faucet and work you way back from there.
+Heat the section nearest the faucet and work your way back from there.
+Once the pipe is thawed, be sure to keep it warm to prevent refreeze.

-Turn of the main shut off.
-If your pipe bursts, immediately shut off the water to your home.
-If you have boiler heat your home, you want to use the main shut off as a last resort as it will also compromise your boiler.
+If your pipe bursts before you can thaw it, immediately shut off the water to your home.
+If you have boiler heat in your home, you’ll want to use the main shut off as a last resort as it may also compromise your boiler.

-Call a plumber.
 If your pipe bursts or won’t thaw, don’t hesitate to call in a professional.
 The alternative can be a lot worse.
+A professional plumber can expedite thawing or replace pipes that have burst.
+They can also insulate pipes and strategize how to prevent future issues when temperatures drop.

-Frozen hot water lines pose a similar problem as your other plumbing.
+Frozen hot water heater lines pose a similar problem as your other plumbing.
 To determine which lines are frozen, turn on the hot water at all your faucets.
-If none of them produce warm water, you likely have you hot water heater line frozen at the supply.
+If some work, you have an isolated frozen hot water pipe.
+If none of them produce warm water, you likely have a frozen hot water heater line.

 Follow the same steps as above to warm the pipes in question.
 If you have hot water in your water heater tank, you can drain it out via the valve at the bottom and use the water to create warm towel wraps for your pipes.